Eskander Bhouri

-Eskander Bhouri (born 12 July 1997) is a Tunisian basketball player who currently plays for Club Africain.
+Eskander Bhouri (born 12 July 1997) is a Tunisian basketball player who currently plays for Club Africain of the Championnat Pro A.

 He started his career with his hometown club US Monastir, where he played until signing for Club Africain in 2021.

 National team career

 Bhouri played with the Tunisia national under-19 team at the 2015 FIBA Under-19 World Championship.